platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/development.md

 A project may have up to six (6) users associated with it at no additional charge.
 Additional users may be added for an additional fee.
 These users have access to both the Development environment and the Dedicated Gen 2 cluster.

+{{< note title="Note" theme="info" >}}

-**Note:** By default, all containers in development environments are Standard sized, as they have limited traffic needs.
+By default, all containers in development environments are Standard sized, as they have limited traffic needs.
 For more resource-intensive applications this size can be increased for an additional fee.

+{{< /note >}}

 ### Memory